 The Children's School is the laboratory school for the Psychology Department in the College of Humanities and Social Sciences.The Research Q&A Document designed for children's parents and guardians provides an overview of the laboratory procedures.
 The Research Consent Form they sign provides additional detail in the format required by the Institutional Review Board.
-Sample Research Study Descriptions from 2008 to 2010 exemplify the types of investigation being conducted at the Children's School.
+Sample Research Study Descriptions from 2008 to 2010 exemplify the types of investigations being conducted at the Children's School.

 Faculty, research associates, graduate students, and senior honors students wishing to conduct research projects at the Children's School must first complete all of the Institutional Review Board requirements for their project, and then follow the Children's School Research Policies.
 Be sure to apply for the required Criminal Record Check and Child Abuse Clearance as soon as you contemplate conducting research involving child subjects because they take time to process.
 Directions for obtaining these security assurances are available on the CMU Human Resources website.